3ddP/sigmasense-topics/_posts/2023-10-18-SmartInspect.md

 3D-SmartInspect is an assistance system developed by Fraunhofer IZFP which is based on ultrasonic sensors.
 The system helps inspectors during manual inspection processes by providing interactive support.
 At the same time it enables automated documentation of inspection performance and the digital transfer of measurement data.

 This is a valuable opportunity to gain more knowledge in signal processing and programming.
 You'll have the chance to acquire practical skills through your tasks and regular interactions with experts in our team.
-There is also the oppurtunity to work in our research group in the long term, e.g. HiWi contracts, bachelor/master theses.
+There is also the opportunity to work in our research group in the long term, e.g. HiWi contracts, bachelor/master theses.

 ### Pre-requisites